MicrosoftDocs/VBA-Docs/api/Project.Project.ExportAsFixedFormat.md

 ## Remarks

-The  **ExportAsFixedFormat** method is similar to the **[DocumentExport](Project.Application.DocumentExport.md)** method, except the _Filename_ parameter is required and the optional _FixedFormatExtClassPtr_ parameter is a pointer to a user-defined class that creates a custom PDF or XPS format.
+The  **ExportAsFixedFormat** method is similar to the **[DocumentExport](Project.Application.DocumentExport.md)** method, except the _FileName_ parameter is required and the optional _FixedFormatExtClassPtr_ parameter is a pointer to a user-defined class that creates a custom PDF or XPS format.

 ## Example